forrestjs/forrestjs/gitbook/howto/hooks.md

 And this is the good side of it.

 You can pack your business logic in a plugin (or theme) that runs on top of all the "stuff" of which WordPress is made.
-Stuff that you and me don't even need to care so much.
+Stuff that you and I don't even need to know so much.

 The flipside is that you have plugins that hook into WordPress, plugins that hook into